Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

+\revcolor{In Appendix \ref{app:emp:engagement}, we further investigate the potential drawbacks of adoption.
+Even though we cannot directly observe volunteer engagement, we find suggestive evidence that in some FRUS locations, overall engagement in the subsequent week is higher for volunteers who are not in an adopted match.
+In addition, we show that locations with higher rates of adoption also tend to have higher rates of missed donations. }

-The evidence presented above highlights that, due to the benefits and disadvantages of adoption, the platform faces a challenging trade-off between availability and commitment when deciding on the adoption level.
-To guide the platform's design, in the following we develop a theoretical framework that captures these data-driven insights.
+Due to the benefits and disadvantages of adoption, the platform faces a potentially challenging trade-off between engagement and commitment when deciding on the adoption level.
+To guide the platform's design, we develop a theoretical framework that captures these data-driven insights.